techeazy-consulting/techeazy-devops/README.md

 5. **Validate app health**: Validates the health of the application by sending a request to the EC2 instance.
 6. **Destroy Infrastructure** Destroys the infrastrucure.

-## Troubleshooting
-* Check the GitHub Actions logs for errors or issues during deployment.
-* Verify that your AWS credentials are set up correctly as secrets in your repository settings.

-## Submission
-This project is submitted as part of Assignment 3.
-Please review the project requirements and ensure that all necessary components are included.

 ## Future/incomplete work
 * Passing stage parameter via Github input
-* Terrform file gets lost.